houshuang/stian-notes/content/A--Chinese.md

             - Input indicators
                 - Number of characters I know well
                     - I guess the gold standard here would be to be able to produce characters given just a definition, but I'm currently only aiming at recognition
-                        - see Interesting that I didn't even consider handwriting, I think I've completely abandoned that at the current stage. <span class="highlight">I do have an open question about whether there is some link between handwriting and character recognition</span>)
+                        - see Interesting that I didn't even consider handwriting, I think I've completely abandoned that at the current stage. &#8203;<mark>I do have an open question about whether there is some link between handwriting and character recognition</mark>)
                 - Number of words I know well
                     - see How important are words (multi-character compounds)?
                     - Another question is related to the question of character recognition, some characters almost never occur outside of the context of a specific word, and in that case recognizing the word might be much more helpful.